-Table 5.3-4: Procedural Mitigation for Explosive Medium-Caliber and Large-Caliber Projectiles
+Table 5-4: Procedural Mitigation for Explosive Large-Caliber Projectiles

-- Gunnery activities using explosive medium-caliber and large-caliber projectiles - Mitigation applies to activities using a surface target

-- Marine mammals

-- Sea turtles

-- Seabirds (short-tailed albatross)

-- 1 Lookout on the vessel or aircraft conducting the activity - For activities using explosive large-caliber projectiles, depending on the activity, the Lookout could be the same as the one described in Section 5.3.2.2 (Weapon Firing Noise) - If additional platforms are participating in the activity, personnel positioned in those assets (e.g., safety observers, evaluators) will support observing the mitigation zone for applicable biological resources while performing their regular duties.

-- Mitigation zones: - 200 yd. (for seabirds, marine mammals, and sea turtles) around the intended impact location for air-to-surface activities using explosive medium-caliber projectiles - 200 yd. (for seabirds) and 600 yd. (for marine mammals and sea turtles) around the intended impact location for surface-to-surface activities using explosive medium-caliber projectiles - 1,000 yd. (for marine mammals and sea turtles) around the intended impact location for surface-to-surface activities using explosive large-caliber projectiles - Prior to the initial start of the activity (e.g., when maneuvering on station): - Observe the mitigation zone for floating vegetation; if observed, relocate or delay the start until the mitigation zone is clear. - Observe the mitigation zone for marine mammals, sea turtles, and seabirds (as applicable); if observed, relocate or delay the start of firing. - During the activity: - Observe the mitigation zone for marine mammals, sea turtles, and seabirds (as applicable); if observed, cease firing. - Commencement/recommencement conditions after a marine mammal, sea turtle, or seabird sighting (as applicable) before or during the activity: - The Navy will allow a sighted marine mammal, sea turtle, or seabird to leave the mitigation zone prior to the initial start of the activity (by delaying the start) or during the activity (by not recommencing firing) until one of the following conditions has been met: (1) the animal is observed exiting the mitigation zone; (2) the animal is thought to have exited the mitigation zone based on a determination of its course, speed, and movement relative to the intended impact location; (3) the mitigation zone has been clear from any additional sightings for 10 min. for aircraft-based firing or 30 minutes for vessel-based firing; or (4) for activities using mobile targets, the intended impact location has transited a distance equal to double that of the mitigation zone size beyond the location of the last sighting. - After completion of the activity (e.g., prior to maneuvering off station): - When practical (e.g., when platforms are not constrained by fuel restrictions or mission-essential follow-on commitments), observe the vicinity of where detonations occurred; if any injured or dead marine mammals or Endangered Species Act-listed species are observed, follow established incident reporting procedures. - If additional platforms are supporting this activity (e.g., providing range clearance), these assets will assist in the visual observation of the area where detonations occurred.
+Procedural Mitigation Description tressor or Activity Gunnery activities using explosive large-caliber projectiles Mitigation applies to activities using a surface target esource Protection Focus Marine mammals Sea turtles Seabirds (short-tailed albatross) lumber of Lookouts and Observation Platform • 1 Lookout on the vessel or aircraft conducting the activity Depending on the activity, the Lookout could be the same as the one described in Section 5.3.2.2 (Weapon Firing Noise) • If additional platforms are participating in the activity, personnel positioned in those assets (e.g., safety observers, evaluators) will support observing the mitigation zone for applicable biological resources while performing their regular duties.
+Aitigation Requirements Mitigation zone: 600 yd. for large-bodied seabirds (such as albatross) around the intended impact location - 1,000 yd. for marine mammals and sea turtles around the intended impact location Prior to the initial start of the activity (e.g., when maneuvering on station): Observe the mitigation zone for floating vegetation; if observed, relocate or delay the start until the mitigation zone is clear.
+Observe the mitigation zone for marine mammals, sea turtles, and large-bodied seabirds (such as albatross); if observed, relocate or delay the start of firing.
+During the activity: Observe the mitigation zone for marine mammals, sea turtles, and large-bodied seabirds (such as albatross); if observed, cease firing.
+Commencement/recommencement conditions after a marine mammal, sea turtle, or large-bodied seabird (such as albatross) sighting, as applicable before or during the activity: The Navy will allow a sighted marine mammal, sea turtle, or large-bodied seabird (such as albatross) leave the mitigation zone prior to the initial start of the activity (by delaying the start) or during the activity (by not recommencing firing) until one of the following conditions has been met: (1) the animal is observed exiting the mitigation zone; (2) the animal is thought to have exited the mitigation zone based on a determination of its course, speed, and movement relative to the intended impact location; (3) the mitigation zone has been clear from any additional sightings for 30 minutes; or (4) for activities using mobile targets, the intended impact location has transited a distance equal to double that of the mitigation zone size beyond the location of the last sighting.
+After completion of the activity (e.g., prior to maneuvering off station): When practical (e.g., when platforms are not constrained by fuel restrictions or mission-essential follow-on When practical (e.g., when platforms are not constrained by the restrictions of mission-essential follow-on commitments), observe the vicinity of where detonations occurred; if any injured or dead marine mammals or Endangered Species Act-listed species are observed, follow established incident reporting procedures.
+If additional platforms are supporting this activity (e.g., providing range clearance), these assets will assist in the visual observation of the area where detonations occurred.